-- You also need to make sure your back is as flat as can be with your left elbow resting on the body.
+- You also need to make sure your back is as flat as possible with your left elbow resting on the body.

-- Now, you slowly lift the dumbbell with the intent that the elbow goes beyond the torso as the heel of the left-hand meets the ribs.
+- Now, you slowly lift the dumbbell with the intent that the elbow goes beyond the torso as the heel of the left-hand meets ribs level.

-- And then, you hold the lift at two seconds, slowly lower the dumbbell.
+- And then, you hold the lift for two seconds, slowly lower the dumbbell.

 - After 5 to 6 lifts, repeat the same movement but switch sides.

 - Breathe normally throughout the exercise, and lift the dumbbell on both sides 5 to 6 times.